Linguistics Deadline: Dec 15 | Philosophy Deadline: Jan 2

 Applicants to the Linguistics Program should include copies of one or more research papers or other written work relevant to their application.
 These papers need not necessarily be about linguistics, but they should demonstrate an applicant’s ability to pursue serious scholarly inquiry.
 Submitting more than one piece of work is especially appropriate for applicants with research experience in multiple relevant areas.
 Papers, research reports, theses, or insightful solutions to problem sets are all helpful in assessing an application.
 At least one of the writing samples should be written in English, but submissions in other languages can sometimes also be reviewed.
 Please try to limit your writing sample to a maximum of 100 pages in total (less is fully acceptable).
 If this is impossible (for example, because you wish to include a lengthy undergraduate thesis), please indicate particular sections that you consider especially interesting or representative.

 Sample research summary (maximum length: 3 pages): In addition to the information about your goals and accomplishments that we can learn from your statement of purpose and writing sample, the Linguistics Program would like to learn more about how you approach scientific questions and puzzles.
 To this end, your application should also include a short summary of one of the research projects or problems discussed in your writing sample.
-The summary should cover the following points in a compact and logically transparent way:
+The summary may take the form of a 1-3 pages conference abstract but, in any event, should cover the following points in a compact and logically transparent way:

 - What questions does your project attempt to answer?